Italian, Spanish yields rise as ratings threat looms

 BAILOUT BILLS

-The European Financial Stability Facility (EFSF) bailout fund sold 1.97 billion euros of three-month bills at a yield of 0.22 percent in a solid start to its new short-term debt issuance programme.
+The European Financial Stability Facility (EFSF) bailout fund sold 1.97 billion euros of three-month bills at a yield of 0.22 percent in a solid start to its new short-term debt issuance program.

 "This is a successful debut," said UniCredit analyst Kornelius Purps.
 "Demand was healthy.
 The reason for this is a considerably higher yield measured against comparable German bonds."